wics-uw/website/content/pages/faq.md

 Committee primarily focuses on supporting women enrolled or interested in computer science programs at the University, building community and promoting a dialogue around women's issues and diversity at the undergraduate level.

+## Does WiCS ever work with external organizations, such as companies? ##

+Yes!
+Occasionally, the WiCS Undergraduate will work with companies that reach out and want to help out with events and other things that require funding.

+To read more about this, you can visit our [sponsorship page]({filename}/pages/sponsorship.md).